Welcome to Access-a-Ride

 Access-a-Ride recognizes three categories of cancellations:

-An advance cancellation is a cancellation which occurs after 5:00 p.m. and up to two (2) hours before the start of your pickup window.
+A customer no longer requiring a ride calls to cancel the trip after 5:00 pm and up to two (2) hours before the start of the scheduled pickup window.

-A Late Cancellation is any trip cancelled less than two (2) hours before your scheduled pick up window.
+A late cancellation is any trip canceled less than two (2) hours before the start of the scheduled pick up window.

 A demonstrated pattern of advanced or late cancellations is a serious disruption of service.
-Advanced or late cancellations which exceed ten percent (10%) of your scheduled trips within a rolling thirty-day (30) period will be grounds for service suspension.
+Advanced or late cancellations which exceed ten percent (10%) of a customer’s scheduled trips within thirty-day (30) period will be grounds for service suspension.

-You must be prepared to board the vehicle at the beginning of your thirty-minute (30) scheduled window.
+Be prepared to board the vehicle at the beginning of the thirty-minute (30) scheduled window.

-When scheduling your trip, please provide Access-a-Ride reservationists with the specific pick up and drop off address, include the building name and number within the complex.
-Operators will pick up the passenger as close as possible to those specific addresses.
+When scheduling a trip, please provide the reservationists with the specific pick-up and drop-off address, include the building name and number within the complex.
+Operators will pick up the customer as closely as possible to those specific addresses.